 - Deep IP bench needed for complex technology involved in Section 337 investigations

 - Proficiency in U.S. customs law and post-remedy administrative procedures

 - Extensive appellate experience, including appeals of ITC cases before the U.S. Court of Appeals for the Federal Circuit

 - Experience in enforcement actions, advisory opinions, and modification proceedings

 - Unmatched experience in the presentation of public policy issues before the various federal agencies involved in the review of ITC orders

-- Adjustable-Height Beds and Components Thereof (337-TA-734).
-Successfully represented complainant Invacare in an investigation related to adjustable hospital beds.
-Obtained a consent order whereby the respondents agreed to the exclusion of accused products from entry into the United States.
+- Certain Adjustable-Height Beds (337-TA-734): Represented complainant Invacare in an investigation related to adjustable hospital beds, resulting in a Consent Order excluding the accused products from entry into the U.S.